NikxDa/ambient/README.md

 ## Description
 Ambient.js is a lightweight and flexible JavaScript library that adds ambient lighting to any `<img>` or `<video>` tags.

-## Live demo
-A live demonstration is available at https://nikx.io/ambient.
-You may check out the console there aswell, it provides ready-to-inspect objects.

 ## Installation
 To install ambient, simply download the script file (minified version is recommended) and insert it into your HTML-file, either in the `<head>`-tag or right before the end of the `<body>`-tag.